 Am I right?

 Designating a “Give Back” day (or even a week if you need it) gives everyone a chance to get in the right mindset and know the expectations.
 Read a book or watch a movie about the generosity of St. Nicholas to set the mood.
-This article has some helpful tips too.
+This article has some helpful tips too for helping kids get on board.

 Although we can certainly give back any time of year, I find it’s best to do this before Christmas so it doesn’t get forgotten.